 Darktrace Detect – formerly Darktrace’s flagship AI cyber defence solution, the enterprise immune system.
 It combines real-time threat detection, network visualisation and advanced investigation capabilities in a single unified system that is fast and easy to install.
 Darktrace Detect provides visibility and detection into, on-premise, IaaS, SaaS, IoT & ICS.

-Darktrace Industrial is a part of Darktrace Detect and providers cyber defence AI technology that is specifically developed to detect cyber threats and latent vulnerabilities in both OT environments, such as SCADA systems and IT networks.
+Darktrace Industrial is a part of Darktrace Detect and provides cyber defence AI technology that is specifically developed to detect cyber threats and latent vulnerabilities in both OT environments, such as SCADA systems and IT networks.

 Darktrace Response – Formerly Antigena, powered by Darktrace’s multi-award-winning AI.
-Darktrace Response is an autonomous response solution that takes surgical action against in-progress cyber threats, limiting damage and stopping their spread in real time.
+Darktrace Response is an autonomous response solution that takes surgical action against in-progress cyber threats, limiting damage and stopping their spread in real-time.

 ASM – uses AI to understand what makes an external asset yours, searching beyond known servers, networks, and IPs, typically surfacing 30% – 50% more assets than an organisation realises it has.